Apple Silicon-Based Support

 • Bring your own macOS serial number feature

-2. There are cases reported by customers that some VMs might not be accessed via ScreenShare, but only SSH.
+2. There are reported cases from customers that some VMs may not be accessible via ScreenShare, but only via SSH.
 Further investigation shows that this is caused by a failed GPU module under the new Apple Silicon architecture.
 There are also some external bug reports related to the issue here and here.

 3. VM revert is not supported due to limitations of the Apple Virtualization Framework.

-5. After you resize an Apple silicon-based VM running macOS Ventura and attempt to upgrade to a newer macOS version, the upgrade might fail or you might experience other issues with your VM.
+5. After resizing an Apple silicon-based VM and attempting to upgrade to a newer macOS version, the upgrade may fail, or you may experience other issues with your VM.
 This is a limitation of the current resize design and the Apple virtualization framework.

 Workaround: If possible, upgrade the image before resizing.